jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 Retrieves a list of CSV exports which are associated with the authenticated user's organisation.
 {: .govuk-body}

-Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
+Contractors are able to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
 {: .govuk-body}

 ### **Work API**